boost-cmake/bcm/doc/src/BCMInstallTargets.rst

 .. option:: NAMESPACE <namespace>

-This is the namespace add to the targets that are exported.
+This is the namespace to add to the targets that are exported.

 .. option:: COMPATIBILITY <compatibility>

-This is version compatibility specified by cmake version config.
+This uses the version compatibility specified by cmake version config.

 .. option:: NAME <name>